 Configure and start the Twitter client application

-We have created a client application that connects to Twitter data via Twitter's Streaming APIs to collect Tweet events about a parameterized set of topics.
-The Sentiment140 open source tool assigns a sentiment value to each tweet as follows:
+We've created a client application that connects to Twitter data using Twitter's Streaming APIs to collect tweet events about a specific set of topics.
+The application uses the Sentiment140 open source tool, which assigns the following sentiment value to each tweet:

 - 0 = negative

 After the tweet events have been assigned a sentiment value, they are pushed to the event hub that you created earlier.

 Before the application runs, it requires certain information from you, like the Twitter keys and the event hub connection string.
 You can provide the configuration information in these ways:

 - Run the application, and then use the application's UI to enter the keys, secrets, and connection string.
 If you do this, the configuration information is used for your current session, but it isn't saved.